 Mr. Howard’s vision of a planned community in which residential, commercial, industrial and agricultural activities were neatly integrated into new real estate developments came to be known as the “garden city movement” due in large part to his focus on bringing the residents of these communities into greater contact with nature through the inclusion of green spaces, gardens and agricultural plots within the community setting.

 The planned community movement gained little traction in America during the first half of the 20th Century but in the 1960s things started to change.
-As a result of sustained demand for new housing which had been growing since the end of World War II, many of the planning concepts first introduced by Howard and others began to gain acceptance among the urban planning profession and perhaps more importantly, among government officials in many of the fastest growing regions of the country.
+As a result of sustained demand for new housing which had been growing since the end of World War II, many of the planning concepts first introduced by Howard and others began to gain acceptance among the urban planning profession.
+Perhaps more importantly, government officials in many of the fastest growing regions of the country began to embrace the concept of planned development and along with it the idea of privatized residential communities.

 A growing concern among these bureaucrats was the expanding suburban landscape and the attendant infrastructure that was required to service these new developments.
 One the one hand, local governments embraced the idea of residential development as it expanded the tax base within their communities and as we all know government officials tend to love anything that generates tax revenues.
 On the other hand, there was a considerable financial burden imposed on these communities due to the cost of maintaining all of this new infrastructure.